parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

     return (dividend % divisor) != 0;
 }
 ```
-These two templates combine them into single answer.
+These templates combine them into a single answer for a given rounding method.
 ```cpp
 template <typename Dividend, typename Divisor,
     IS_INTEGERS(Dividend, Divisor)=true>